 Tracy Goh Yi Fang

-Tracy is a UI/UX designer who is focused on delivering a positive impact to people's lives.
-Every day, she is excited to unravel more about people's thoughts and behaviours in hopes to create meaningful experiences for users.
+Tracy is a UI/UX designer who is focused on delivering a positive impact for people's lives.
+Every day, she is excited to unravel more about people's thoughts and behaviors in hopes of creating meaningful user experiences.